ashokvytla/fire/docs/NodesBacklogAndImplemented.md

 #### Dataset Nodes

 * NodeDatasetFileOrDirectoryCSV.java : Reads in a CSV file
+* NodeDatasetFileOrDirectoryText.java : Reads in Text file as lines
 * NodeDatasetFileOrDirectoryParquet.java : Reads in a Parquet file

 #### Save Nodes